sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 -----------------------------

-In order for Sphinx-Gallery to build a gallery from your examples folder, you this folder must have the following things:
+In order for Sphinx-Gallery to build a gallery from your examples folder, this folder must have the following things:

 * **The Gallery Header** (``README.txt``).
 A file called ``README.txt`` that contains rST that will be used as a header for the gallery generated from